bigscientist/LLM-/README.md

 This is the core experimental value of AIGC narrative: given a sufficiently complex character core, let the model deduce her words and actions in specific situations.
 The reason Chen Jing leaves such a strong impression is, in a sense, because she is genuinely "alive"—every speech she delivers, every silence she keeps, every Weibo draft she writes and deletes, is a natural extension of that core within the model.

-We hope this dataset will provide valuable material for research and creation in several directions: the challenges of long-form narrative coherence with LLM assistance, the ethical boundaries of historical fiction, and the possibilities of merging the "superhero" genre with modern Chinese history.
+The dataset includes both the complete prompts used in each round of dialogue and the corresponding model-generated outputs, enabling researchers to reproduce and compare results.We hope this dataset will provide valuable material for research and creation in several directions: the challenges of long-form narrative coherence with LLM assistance, the ethical boundaries of historical fiction, and the possibilities of merging the "superhero" genre with modern Chinese history.
 Whether you are an NLP researcher, a creative writing practitioner, or simply a reader curious about this century-spanning tale, you are welcome to freely use, analyze, and reimagine the contents of this dataset.

 https://huggingface.co/datasets/MARK18964758/LLM_for_novel_with_history_and_superheroines